octavecms/cms-bundle/docs/Installation.md

 ## Database setup

-Create a database if you don't have one already.
+Create a database if you don't have one yet.
-Octave CMS stores all the content and web site structure in the database.
+Octave CMS stores all the content and website structure in the database.

 ## Require CMS bundle with composer

-If you already have Symfony-based project, change to project's root folder and require CMS bundle:
+If you already have a Symfony-based project, change to project's root folder and require CMS bundle:

     $ composer require cms-bundle